moraneus/TP-DejaVu/README.md

     bid,chair,650,1067
     sell,chair,1099

-Note that this last time value is not refered to explicitly in events in specifications.
+Note that this last time value is not referred to explicitly in events in specifications.
 That is, the events with time in the above CSV format still corresponds to the following events in specification format: